swcarpentry/shell-novice/setup.md

 Once installed, you can open a terminal by running the program Git Bash from the Windows start menu.

-**For advanced users:**

-As an alternative to Git for Windows you may wish to [Install the Windows Subsystem for Linux][wsl] which gives access to a Bash shell command-line tool in Windows 10.

-Please note that commands in the Windows Subsystem for Linux (WSL) may differ slightly from those shown in the lesson or presented in the workshop.
 </article>

 <article role="tabpanel" class="tab-pane" id="macos">